Aunt Vadge: my vagina is now drying up during stimulation

 Hello Aunt Vadge,

 My vagina keeps getting dry when my boyfriend fingers me.
-I’m not sure whether to describe it as fingering or not, cause all he does is massage my vagina until I reach orgasm.
+I’m not sure whether to call it fingering or not, because all he does is massage my vagina until I reach orgasm.
 No penetration.
 I’m still a virgin.

-When we started off, it used to be one of our normal activities.
-Since we never had sex, that was our limit.
-Blowjob and semi-fingering.
-But lately, I’ve noticed that I get turned on, but halfway through the fingering, I get really dry, so dry that it starts to hurt, and he just has to stop.
-When it happened like the third time, I had to try to do some research and came across your site.
+When we started off, this was one of our normal activities.
+Since we’ve never had sex, that was our limit – oral and semi-fingering.
+But lately I’ve noticed that I get turned on, then halfway through I get really dry, so dry that it starts to hurt and he has to stop.
+When it happened a third time, I did some research and came across your site.

-I read your reply to a similar question, but still not satisfied, I decided to send mine ’cause the difference between us is that I’ve never been penetrated.
-When it first happened, I thought it was ’cause my period just finished.
-Then the second time I thought it was ’cause I hadn’t gotten to my horny time of the month.
-Then I thought it was the antibiotics I had taken.
+I read your reply to a similar question but still wasn’t satisfied, so I decided to send mine, because the difference is that I’ve never been penetrated.
+The first time, I thought it was because my period had just finished.
+The second time I thought it was because I hadn’t reached my horny time of the month.
+Then I thought it was the antibiotics I’d taken.

-And now, I just don’t know.
-He felt pretty bad after I made him cum and he couldn’t make me do the equivalent.
+And now I just don’t know.
+He felt pretty bad after I made him cum and he couldn’t do the equivalent for me.
 Is something wrong with me?
-Have I had too much of it already that my body needs something more??
+Have I had too much of it already, so my body needs something more?
 Or has he just lost his touch?
-Pleeeeaaaassseeee I need your reply asap!!!
+Please, I need your reply asap!!!

 Sincerely,